adrem42/Copilot-for-FSLabs/topics/installation.md

 The script will auto-run after you load a flight with FSLabs.

+If you want to extend the functionality of the script, see @{custom.lua | this example.}

 ## Setting up speech recognition

 You need to have English as the Windows language in order for speech recognition to work